jojoakh/Test-your-knowledge/README.md

 > The quiz consist of random questions for all over the world.
 At the end the of the game, the user must enter a username to view the final scores.

 ![Responsive Mockup](documentation/screenshot-responsive.png)

+### Project goals
+> The goal of the quiz is to test the users knowledge on how well they know the countries all over the world.

+> My target audience for the project are those who are interested in geography, and those who love to travel around the world.

 ## UX

 ### Color Scheme